bradfrost/atomic-design/chapter-2.md

 ## Conclusion
 - Recap of the the atomic design methodology and its advantages
-- Segue into atomic design
+- Segue into chapter 3